good-php/serialization/README.md

  - Could not map item at key '0': Expected value of type 'string', but got 'NULL' (and 1 more errors)."
  - Could not map property at path 'nested.field': Expected value of type 'string', but got 'integer'

-Of course, all of these are just a chain of PHP exceptions with `previous` exceptions.
+All of these are just a chain of PHP exceptions with `previous` exceptions.
 Besides those messages, you have all of the thrown exceptions with necessary information.

 ## More formats

-You can add support for more formats (any you wish) with your own type adapters.
+You can add support for more formats as you wish with your own type adapters.
-All of the existing adapters are at your hands:
+All of the existing adapters are at your disposal:

 ```php
 interface XmlTypeAdapter extends TypeAdapter {}